CodeItQuick/CodeItQuick.github.io/_posts/2023-10-31-from-chaos-to-collaboration-introducing-pair-programming-to-your-team.md

 After the abject failure of ensemble programming.
 We hired a couple of developers and began pair programming.
 The pairing reduced both the risk and length of on-boarding new developers.
 We measured on-boarding in weeks instead of months.
-We got workable code immediately because a knowledgeable developer are helping.
+We got workable code immediately because a knowledgeable developer is helping.
 The team built trust and capability.
 The biggest shining point of pair programming is on-boarding new developers.

 Currently, we’ve shifted into a more lax version of pair programming culture.
 Daily, I meet with another developer for one